 - 1. Errata DMA10 was added to the errata documentation. - 2.
 Errata BSL7 was added to the errata documentation.

 Changes from document Revision B to Revision C.

+- 1. Errata BSL6 was added to the errata documentation.

-- 1. DMA10 Description was updated. - 2.
-DMA10 Function was updated.
+- 2. DMA10 Description was updated.

+- 3. DMA10 Function was updated.

 Changes from document Revision C to Revision D.